gantzy/gatsby-starter-foundation/src/content/posts/2021-02-27-unity-reviews-eternal-return-black-survival.md

 ---
 template: blog-post
 title: "Unity Reviews: Eternal Return: Black Survival"
-slug: /eternal-return_black-survival-review
+slug: /unity-reviews-eternal-return-black-survival-intro
 date: 2021-02-26 12:49
 description: "Eternal Return: Black Survival Review.
-Giving a personal review on my experience with Eternal Return."
+Reviewing gameplay aspects of Eternal Return while also picking pieces of the game to implement into Unity, such as Top Down, Point and Click Movement."
 featuredImage: /assets/black_survival.png
 ---
 Welcome to my first series, Unity Reviews, where I will be going over games that I am currently enjoying while following it up by talking about how to create some of the features that are in each game.
 Let's dive right in!